Glossary of Global Health Agreement Terms

 Alternative One: The objectives to provide funding to support the development of drugs and vaccines to address diseases that have a disproportionate impact on people within developing countries, and to ensure that such products can be made available and accessible at reasonable cost and with all due speed to people within developing countries.
 (Gates Foundation and Visterra Strategic Relationship Letter Agreement).

 Alternative Two: Projects will be conducted and managed – along with the resulting products, services, processes, technologies, materials, software, data or other innovations – in a manner that ensures “Global Access.”
 (Global Health Vaccine Accelerator Platforms Data Sharing Guiding Principles).

 Alternative Three: The objectives (a) to improve the processes and technologies for the development, manufacture and delivery of Products for use in the Field, with the aim of making them more available and more accessible in terms of cost, quantity and quality to people most in need in the Developing Countries; and (b) to ensure that information and data resulting from activities under the Project are promptly and broadly disseminated – without jeopardizing intellectual property protection – to the relevant scientific and educational communities.
-(Redacted Collaboration Agreement, §1.13).
+(Academic Institution – Company, Research Collaboration Agreement, §1.13).

 The transnational impacts of globalization upon health determinants and health problems which are beyond the control of individual nations.
 (WHO Health Promotion Glossary: New Terms).